juanantonio284/juanantonio284/README.md

 # About me

 "I just thought you'd like to know I can read.
-You got anything needs readin' I can do it ... " — Dill
+You got anything needs readin' I can do it ... "

-I have three public repositories, they contain:
+I have four public repositories, they contain:

 * notes on Computer Science and Python
 * notes on technical writing and the English language
 * functions I've created in R
+* notes on BASH usage

 ## My interests